jcheng5/multimodal/README.md

 # Video in, audio out

-This is a [Shiny for Python](https://shiny.posit.co/py/) app for easily interacting with GPT-4o via short webcam recordings.
+This is a Python app written in [Shiny](https://shiny.posit.co/py/), for easily interacting with GPT-4o via short webcam recordings.

 ## Installation